 Scratch Programming Playground: Learn to Program by Making Cool Games is a brand new offering from No Starch Press.

-It helps that the Scratch Programming environment is so easy to use and allows such creative development, and it also helps that Scratch is likely to be a programming environment for basic robotics in the future (as I discuss briefly here).
+It helps that the Scratch Programming environment is so easy to use and allows such creative development, and it also helps that Scratch is likely to be a programming environment for basic robotics in the future.
 But the book itself is excellent, and works at several levels.
 A young kid working with an adult, a medium level kid working on their own, or an adult playing on the computer after the kids have gone to bed.

 Scratch is in the Logo family of object oriented programming.
 Indeed, Scratch itself, as a language, is a very short distance from the original object oriented programming, much closer to the source than many professional object oriented language.